aospa-realme-trinket/device_realme_r5x/README.md

 # Device Tree for realme 5, realme 5s, realme 5i

-The realme 5, realme 5s, realme 5i are mid-range smartphones from Realme.
+The realme 5, realme 5s, realme 5i are mid-range smartphones from realme.
 These are announced and released in August 2019, November 2019, January 2020 respectively.

 ## Device specifications